moham3dk/dcs-connect/README.md

 A club finder for all three high schools in Dublin City Schools (Scioto, Jerome, Coffman).
 Official district website.

+NOTE: The website has not been updated for the 24/25 school year which is why there is placeholder data.

 <img width="1512" alt="Screenshot" src="https://github.com/user-attachments/assets/9dbd9ee6-bbf3-4d30-b8d9-d0fe1f63c7e5" />

 ## Contributing